Equivariant gluing theory on regular instanton moduli spaces: Introduction

-Taubes' gluing construction tells us that given two anti-self-dual connections $A_1, A_2$ on 4-manifolds $X_1, X_2$ respectively, we can glue them together to get a new ASD connection on the space $X_1\#_\lambda X_2$.
-This section follows the idea from Section 7.2 of [DK90] and discusses the case when there is a finite group $\Gamma$ acting on the 4-manifolds $X_1, X_2$ with $x_1, x_2$ as isolated fixed points, how to glue two ASD $\Gamma$-invariant connections over $X_1, X_2$ together to get an ASD $\Gamma$-invariant connection on $X_1\#_\lambda X_2$.
+In the study of instanton moduli spaces, gluing theory tells us that given two anti-self-dual connections $A_1, A_2$ on 4-manifolds $X_1, X_2$ respectively, we can glue them together to get a new ASD connection on the space $X_1\# X_2$.
+It plays an important role in the process of compactifying moduli spaces.
+This paper follows the idea of gluing theory (cf. Chapter 7 of \cite{DK90}) and discusses the case when there is a finite group $\Gamma$ acting on the 4-manifolds $X_1, X_2$ with $x_1, x_2$ as isolated fixed points, how to glue two ASD $\Gamma$-invariant ASD connections over $X_1, X_2$ together to get an ASD $\Gamma$-invariant connection on $X_1\# X_2$.

+The main differences between the original gluing theory and the $\Gamma$-equivariant case are the following.
+Firstly, over the fixed points $x_1$ and $x_2$, the $\Gamma$-actions induce two isotropy representations, which are required to be equivalent.
+Secondly, the gluing parameter depends on the isotropy representations.
+Finally, we need to deal with the regularity of $A_i$ in the $\Gamma$-invariant spaces.